bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 ## Project Status

 This project is currently under development and actively supported by the GDX Analytics Team.

+This 3.0 version reverts to using Drupal standard search.
+If you are currently using the 2.0 version with Search API, do not upgrade to 3.0.
+A future version of the 3.x will resolve this issue.

 ## Relevant Repositories
 [GDX-Analytics/](https://github.com/bcgov/GDX-Analytics/)